hydra-eng/hydra-eng/README.md

 <p>The mechanical half of CryoSentinel — modeled alongside the PCB in KiCad's 3D viewer, then finished in STEP/VRML to check tolerances against off-the-shelf gaskets and glands before the first print.</p>

+<p>📦 <a href="cad/cryosentinel_enclosure.stl"><b>cryosentinel_enclosure.stl</b></a> — open this file on GitHub and it renders in GitHub's own interactive 3D viewer (drag to orbit, scroll to zoom) — no external tool needed.
+This is a simplified stand-in for the real CAD model: chamfered base shell, lid, and the antenna-window boss on the RF face.</p>

 <pre>
 EXPLODED ASSEMBLY :: CRYOSENTINEL FIELD ENCLOSURE
 =======================================================